RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-mysql/README.md

-unzip Origination_PAM_Source_v202104.01.zip -d sources cd sources sed -i 's/http:\/\//https:\/\//g' pom.xml git init -b main git add . git commit -m "Onboarding" git remote add origin <your-repo-goes-here>
+unzip Origination_PAM_Source_v202104.01.zip -d sources cd sources sed -i 's/http:\/\//https:\/\//g' pom.xml git init -b master git add . git commit -m "Onboarding" git remote add origin <your-repo-goes-here>
-git push -u origin main
+git push -u origin master
 ```

 Now, you need to import the project:

 - From your local browser get back to (note ec2_instance_public):
   `http://ec2_instance_public:8080/business-central`.
-- Click *Project* in the bottom part of the *Design* tile.
+- From the main page, click *Projects* in the bottom part of the *Design* tile and select *MySpace*.
 - Click *Import Project* and paste in the *Git* repo for your modified version of the *Origination*
   project.
-- Select and import the *Origination* project.
+- Select the *Origination* project and press *Ok*.
 - Enter the *Settings* tab in the project, and click the *Custom Tasks* menu on the left.
 - Look for the task *OriginationServiceTask*, install it.
 - You can verify the action by clicking the *Deployments* menu on the left, and then the